gerardroche/gerardroche.github.io/_posts/2023-06-05-neovintageous-options.md

 #### 'modelines' number option

 If `'modeline'` is on `'modelines'` gives the number of lines that is checked for set commands.
 If `'modeline'` is off or `'modelines'` is zero no lines are checked.
 Default is 5.
-See `:help modeline`.
+See `modeline`.

 ```vim